-- Rotary axis must be correctly clamped on the CNC machine table,
+- The rotary axis must be correctly clamped on the CNC machine table,

-- Rotary axis must be perfectly aligment – coaxial to the axis Y or X,
+- The rotary axis must be perfectly aligned – coaxial to the axis Y or X,

-- check the working area of CNC machine,
+- check the working area of the CNC machine,

-- When mounting was finishing is important to set a zero point, usually zero point of Workpiece is in the middle of part-diameter,
+- When mounting was finishing is important to set a zero point, usually zero point of the Workpiece is in the middle of part diameter,

-- When we programming rotary axis we must pay attention on correct positions and safe movements near equipment and workpiece because all of us want to machining without collision.
+- When we program the rotary axis we must pay attention to correct positions and safe movements near equipment and workpiece because all of us want to machine without collision.

 Operation – rotary axis

-We successfully mounted the 4th axis for the CNC router, correctly wire electronic components and configure them in MACH4.
-So we want to test operation, write some G-code and check the rotation and correct angle of turning (before check protocol set A axis to zero, it is important to get real data-measurements).
+We successfully mounted the 4th axis for the CNC router, correctly wired electronic components, and configure them in MACH4.
+So we want to test the operation, write some G-code and check the rotation and the correct angle of turning (before checking protocol set the A axis to zero, it is important to get real data measurements).

-So If all stepper motor parameter was correctly calculating and set into MACH4, rotary axis will work properly.
-When you enable MACH4, you will now be able to use the referencing all axis, zero A-axis buttons and jogging rotary axis.
+So If all stepper motor parameter was correctly calculated and set into MACH4, the rotary axis will work properly.
+When you enable MACH4, you will now be able to use the referencing all axis, zero A-axis buttons, and jogging rotary axis.

 4th axis – test part

-Finally we arrived to test part.
+Finally, we arrived at to test part.
 With upgrading the CNC machine with a rotary axis we want:

-- Secondly, make some useful parts from different type of materials.
+- Secondly, make some useful parts from different types of materials.

 In the photo below – 4th axis / rotary axis milling part.
-Machining was fine and machine work properly with rotary axis and this is important for successful try-out.
+Machining was fine and the machine work properly with the rotary axis and this is important for a successful try-out.

 PoLabs web page,